ctmm-initiative/ctmmweb/help/1_import_options.md

 - Starting from shiny 1.0.4, you can drag and drop file into the file uploader.

 ### Record Actions
-- Every meaningful actions by user can be recorded and compiled into a html report.
+- Every meaningful actions by user can be recorded and compiled into a html work report in `Work Report` page.
 All plots and most tables are also saved.
 The option can be turned off to improve performance.